 For information on the examinations, please see the Examinations section below.

 The following forms may be completed online; however, each one requires an original signature.
 Complete the form, then print it, sign and mail it to the Licensure Unit.

 Fees are payable to the Licensure Unit.

-To renew the license, all Hearing Instrument Specialists must have completed 24 contact hours of approved continuing education within the two years preceding the renewal period.
+To renew the license, all Hearing Instrument Specialists must have completed 24 contact hours of continuing education within the two years preceding the renewal period.
 Hearing Instrument Specialist licenses expire on December 31st of every even year.

 See the Regulations for additional information regarding Continuing Education.

 All Hearing Instrument Specialist licenses expire December 31 of each even-numbered year.
 The Licensure Unit will send a renewal notice to the active license holder's last address of record at least 30 days before the expiration date.